material-components/material-components-ios/components/schemes/README.md

 #### Beta components

-In order to use the theming extensions and container scheme you'll need to follow [these](../../contributing/beta_components.md) instructions since they are currently in beta.
+In order to use the theming extensions you'll need to follow [these](../../contributing/beta_components.md) instructions since they are currently in beta.

 #### Cocoapods